dojo/docs/dojo/hccss.rst

 Execution Time
 ==============

-Note that the dojo/domReady! dependency (if present) will resolve before the CSS class is added.
-Thus if your widget has JavaScript sizing code, it's not sufficient to wait for dojo/domReady!.
+Note that the ``dojo/domReady!`` dependency (if present) will resolve before the CSS class is added.
+Thus if your widget has JavaScript sizing code, it may not be sufficient to wait for ``dojo/domReady!``.
 Rather, the widget should be instantiated inside of a ready() call:

 .. js ::